SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses/index.md

     Invoke-RestMethod -Uri $WebHookUrl -Method Post -Body $body -ContentType 'application/json' }

-$Message = "Thank you, we have received your email and will respond the following business day. &lt;br /&gt; &lt;br /&gt; Our regular business hours are Monday - Friday, 8AM - 5PM, EST."
+$Message = "Thank you, we have received your email and will respond the following business day. br /&gt; br /&gt; Our regular business hours are Monday - Friday, 8AM - 5PM, EST."

 #Get today's date
 $Today = (Get-Date)